Email us for detailed descriptions from our Contact Us Page

 Modules can be provided in Spanish

-At the Center for Optimal Brain Integration™ (COBI), we specialize in both onsite, in-person professional development, and online training sessions.
+At the Center for Optimal Brain Integration® (COBI), we specialize in both virtual, in-person and self-paced professional development.
 Online training may be designed to meet the unique needs of your organization, no matter the size.
 We offer services that deliver training through multiple pathways and will partner in developing a unique and individualized plan for you and/or your system of care.

 The most popular series to start with is: